astroconda/astroconda-contrib/README.rst

 ##########

 .. warning::
-    For newer versions of Python and support for the JWST pipeline, we recommend that users use ``stenv`` (https://github.com/spacetelescope/stenv) to manage local installation of space telescope packages.
+    For newer versions of Python and support for the JWST pipeline, we recommend that users use ``stenv`` (https://github.com/spacetelescope/stenv) to manage local installation of STSCI packages.